telerik/kendo-ui-builder/docs/getting-started/design-time.md

 Once the application is created, the Builder loads the **App Design** page.

+### Authorization Roles

+The **App Design** page provides options for setting the user roles, access rights, and authorization rules that will apply to the application.
+For more information, refer to the documentation on [authentication and authorization]({% slug authentication_kuib %}).

+// screen

 ### Deployment

-The **App Design** page provides the UI for generating, reviewing, and publishing your application.
-For more information, refer to the article on [bundling and packaging]({% slug bundlepackage_kuib %}).
+The **App Design** page provides the UI for generating, reviewing, debugging, and publishing your application.
+For more information, refer to the article on [debuggging]({% slug debugging_kuib %}) and [bundling and packaging]({% slug bundlepackage_kuib %}).

+From the **App Design** page you can:

+* Preview the project on the local server and in your default browser.
+* Generate a deployment version of the latest HTML and JavaScript source code for the application in the Debug or Release mode.

 // screen